explainers-by-googlers/cross-origin-storage/README.md

 The Cache API is fundamentally modeled around the concepts of `Request` or URL strings, and `Response`, for example, `Cache.match()` or `Cache.put()`.
 In contrast, what makes COS unique is that it uses file hashes as the keys to files to avoid duplicates.

-## Stakeholder Feedback / Opposition
+## Stakeholder feedback / opposition

 - **Web Developers**: Positive feedback for enabling sharing large files without repeated downloads, particularly in the context of huge AI models, SQLite databases, offline storage archive files, and large Wasm modules.